-Generally, small businesses use either the actual expense method or the optional mileage method of deducting the business use of a vehicle.
-Both must account for any personal use of the vehicle, including commuting.
-When using the actual expenses method, the deducible business portion of the expenses is determined by multiplying the total costs by the business use percentage.
-The percentage of business use is found by dividing the business miles driven by the total miles driven.
+Auto Deductions – Generally, small businesses use either the actual expense method or the optional mileage method of deducting the business use of a vehicle, and both must account for any personal use of the vehicle, including commuting.
+When using the actual expenses method, the deducible business portion of the expenses is determined by multiplying the total expenses by the percentage of business use, which is found by dividing the business miles driven by the total miles driven.
 When using the optional mileage method, the business miles are multiplied by the IRS published standard mileage rate, which is 56 cents per mile for 2021 (down from 57.5 cents per mile for 2020).
-So, regardless of the method used, make sure you keep track of the total and business use miles for the year since it is required for both options.
+So, regardless of the method used, make sure you keep track of the total and business use miles for the year since it is required for either option.

-Do not overspend on gifts to clients and business associates.
+Gifts – Do not overspend on gifts to clients and business associates.
 The IRS will allow a deduction of only up to $25 worth of gifts to any individual per year.
 Being too generous will cost you.
 With only that first $25 per recipient considered a deductible business expense, the rest will be nondeductible.
-For deductible gifts, be sure to keep a copy of the purchase receipt and note on it the business purpose for making the gift or the benefit you expect to receive.
-Also, include the name of the person to whom you gave the gift, his/her occupation or title, or some other designation that will establish your business relationship with the individual.
+For deductible gifts, be sure to keep a copy of the purchase receipt and note on it the business purpose for making the gift or the benefit you expect to receive, as well as the name of the person to whom you gave the gift, his/her occupation or title, or some other designation that will establish your business relationship to the individual.

-To be deductible, an expense must be ordinary and necessary.
+Ordinary and Necessary – To be deductible, an expense must be ordinary and necessary.
 An expense is “ordinary” if it is customary and conventional for the taxpayer’s line of business.
-A “necessary” expense is helpful in the taxpayer’s business, but it need not be indispensable.
+A “necessary” expense is helpful in the taxpayer’s business; but it need not be indispensable.

-When traveling for business, lodging is 100% deductible.
-Still, the away-from-home meals deduction is limited to 50% of the cost.
-So, if the meals are charged to a hotel room, they must be accounted for separately.
-Keeping a copy of the statement from the hotel that shows the charges and a credit card receipt or other payment receipts is advisable.
+Meals and Lodging – When traveling for business, lodging is 100% deductible but the away-from-home meals deduction is limited to 50% of the cost.* So, if the meals are charged to a hotel room, they must be accounted for separately, and keeping a copy of the statement from the hotel that shows the charges, as well as a credit card receipt or other payment receipt, is advisable.

-There are two methods for deducting the business use of a home.
+Home Office Deductions – There are two methods for deducting the business use of a home.
 One is the conventional method of prorating the expenses (with some limitations) of the home by multiplying the allowable expenses times the business use square footage divided by the total square footage of the home.
-The other method, referred to as the simplified method, allows a $5 per square foot deduction (maximum 300 square feet) without keeping records of expenses.
-Both methods have the exact eligibility requirements.
+The other method, referred to as the simplified method, allows a $5 per square foot deduction (maximum 300 square feet) without having to keep records of expenses.
+Both methods have the same eligibility requirements.

-Every business is unique, so if you need assistance setting-up your recordkeeping system or need further clarification on any of the topics discussed, please call this office.
+Every business is unique, so if you need assistance in setting up your recordkeeping system or need further clarification on any of the topics discussed, please email us at email@example.com.